andersch.dev

 INCBIN(song, "music.mp3"); // defines song_data, song_end and song_size

-C23 actually introduced a new #embed directive.
-Usage-wise, it is supposed to be similar to the first approach:
+It's still too early for me to really use this, but usage-wise, it is supposed to be similar to the first approach:

 static const unsigned char embedded_texture[] = {